Lancelot de Carle: Royal service

 Carle's royal service included positions as secretary to the French ambassador to the court of Henry VIII in 1536, and later as almoner to Francis I and in 1545 to the dauphin of France (the future Henry II).
 Carle also served as a royal councillor as well as advised both Charles, Cardinal of Lorraine and Catherine de Medici.
-In 1547, Carle traveled to Rome to reconcile the Pope and the French king.
+In 1547, Carle travelled to Rome to reconcile the Pope and the French king.
 As a reward for that service, Carle was appointed Bishop of Riez, Alpes-de-Haute-Provence in 1550.

-He was granted his bulls by Pope Julius III on 28 September 1550; in the bull he is referred to as clericus (i.e. not yet a priest), Councilor and Almoner of Henri II.
+He was granted his bulls by Pope Julius III on 28 September 1550; in the bull, he is referred to as clericus (i.e. not yet a priest), Councillor and Almoner of Henri II.
 In accordance with the decrees of the Council of Trent, he established in the Chapter of his Cathedral an office called the Theologus, who was a member of the Order of Preachers.
 He also undertook the interior decoration of his newly built cathedral, which featured paintings in the sanctuary and apse; these were destroyed by the iconoclastic Huguenots a decade after his death.
 Carle went on a second mission to Italy in 1554.
 Unlike many bishops of the time, Carle spent a great deal of his time in his episcopal see, and also worked to quell civil unrest in Provence.
 In October and November 1564, Bishop de Carle participated in the Colloquy of Poissy, a futile attempt on the part of the Crown to bring about agreement between Catholics and Huguenots.
 During his last years, however, he retired to Paris, which, according to Joseph-Hyacinthe Albanès, worked to the detriment of his diocese, where the absence of the bishop facilitated the growth of heresy.